-10.3.
-Subsequent surrender
+11.3 Subsequent surrender

-C-192/12 PPU Melvin West, Judgment of 28 June 2012.
+Case C-192/12 PPU, Melvin West, Judgment of 28 June 2012.

-- Facts: Melvin West, a national and resident of the UK, was the subject of three successive EAWs.
-First, he had been surrendered by the judicial authorities of the UK (the first executing Member State) to Hungary pursuant to an EAW issued by the Hungarian national authorities for the purposes of conducting a criminal prosecution.
-Next, he was surrendered by Hungary (the second executing Member State) to Finland pursuant to an EAW issued by the Finnish judicial authorities for the purposes of execution of a custodial sentence.
-Finally, he was subject to a surrender procedure in relation to an EAW issued by the French authorities for the purposes of execution of a custodial sentence imposed in absentia for crimes committed prior to the first surrender.
-The Supreme Court of Finland (the third executing Member State) had some doubts and referred the case to the CJEU. - Main question: Does "executing Member State" (Article 28(2) EAW FD) mean the Member State from which a person was originally surrendered to another Member State on the basis of an EAW, or that second Member State from which the person was surrendered to a third Member State which is now requested to surrender the person onward to a fourth Member State?
-Or is consent perhaps required from both Member States?
+- Facts.
+Melvin West, a national and resident of the United Kingdom, was the subject of three successive EAWs.
+First, he had been surrendered by the judicial authorities of the United Kingdom (the first executing Member State) to Hungary pursuant to an EAW issued by the Hungarian national authorities for the purposes of conducting a criminal prosecution.
+Second, he was surrendered by Hungary (the second executing Member State) to Finland pursuant to an EAW issued by the Finnish judicial authorities for the purposes of execution of a custodial sentence.
+Third, he was subject to a surrender procedure in relation to an EAW issued by the French authorities for the purposes of execution of a custodial sentence imposed in absentia for crimes committed prior to the first surrender.
+The Supreme Court of Finland (the third executing Member State) had some doubts and referred the case to the - ➤ Main question.
+Does 'executing Member State' (Article 28(2) EAW FD) mean the Member State from which a person was originally surrendered to a second Member State on the basis of an EAW or the second Member State from which the person was surrendered to a third Member State which is now requested to surrender the person onward to a fourth Member State?
+Or is consent required from multiple Member States?

-- The CJEU's reply: Article 28(2) EAW FD must be interpreted as meaning that the subsequent surrender of the requested person to a Member State other than the Member State having last surrendered him is subject to the consent only of the Member State which carried out that last surrender.
-The CJEU's main arguments: - The wording of Article 28(2) EAW FD (paras 50-52); - ➤ The objective pursued by the EAW FD of accelerating and simplifying judicial cooperation between the Member States (paras 53-62).
+- > The CJEU's reply.
+Article 28(2) EAW FD must be interpreted as meaning that the subsequent surrender of the requested person to a Member State other than the Member State having last surrendered the person is subject to the consent only of the Member State which carried out that last surrender.
+The CJEU's main arguments follow: - o the wording of Article 28(2) EAW FD (paras 50-52); - o the objective pursued by the EAW FD of accelerating and simplifying judicial cooperation between the Member States (paras 53-62).

-10.4.
-Appeal with suspensive effect
+11.4 Appeal with suspensive effect

-Case C-168/13 PPU, Jeremy F., Judgment of 30 May 2013.
+Case C-168/13 PPU, Jeremy F, Judgment of 30 May 2013.